paulscherrerinstitute/ecmccfg/namingConvention.md

 The index starts Fortran-style at `1`.
 The index is of decimal type with two (2) zero padded digits to accomodate slaves with upto 99 inputs.
 * Variables must start with the decripition followed by the index.
-* In case the slave has a generic registers, those use the index `0`.
+* In case the slave has a generic registers, those do _not_ feature an index.
 See examples below for clarification.

 #### Examples